-The list of the steps constituting the proposed framework for Personas creation is presented in the following Table 1, considering that, according to its goals, each step needs to be adapted to the specific application: The proposed framework has been inspired by the 10-step one proposed by Holden et al. [18], combined with further adaptation to the specific context of application.
+The proposed framework has been inspired by the 10-step one proposed by Holden et al. [18], combined with further adaptation to the specific context of application.
 In the following, the implementation of each step will be described in detail.

-2.2.
+142 2.2.
 Survey definition and data collection

-Data have been collected by means of different questions, including validated psychological questionnaires, sociodemographic and workingrelated items, selected in collaboration with a team of domain experts in psychology at ICS Maugeri, Pavia and IRCCS Centro Cardiologico Monzino, Milan.
-These questions were disseminated by means of the online Qualtrics® platform to the healthcare workers of these institutions, localized in the Lombardy region, Italy, from the last week of April to the end of May 2020.
-This period corresponded to the end of the first wave of the pandemic, whose peak in Lombardy was registered on March 22, 2020 in terms of daily hospitalizations (1230) and on March 28, 2020 in terms of daily number of deaths (equal to 542) [29] followed by a lift of the mobility restrictions starting from May 18, 2020 [30].
+Data have been collected by means of different questions, including validated 143 psychological questionnaires, sociodemographic and working-related items, selected in 144 collaboration with a team of domain experts in psychology at ICS Maugeri, Pavia and 145 IRCCS Centro Cardiologico Monzino, Milan.
+These questions were disseminated by 146 means of the online Qualtrics® platform to the healthcare workers of these institutions, 147 localized in the Lombardy region, Italy, from the last week of April to the end of May 2020.
+148 This period corresponded to the end of the first wave of the pandemic, whose peak in 149 150 Lombardy was registered on March 22, 2020 in terms of daily hospitalizations (1230) and on March 28, 2020 in terms of daily number of deaths (equal to 542) [29] followed by a lift 151 of the mobility restrictions starting from May 18, 2020.
+[30] 152

-The survey was composed of five different blocks, as shown in Table 2 and described in the following paragraphs.
+- 153 The survey was composed of five different blocks, as shown in Table 3 and described in - the following paragraphs. - 155 - Table 2.
+Description of each block of questions composing the online survey, based on the - 157 focus of the information collected and the relevant number of questions.